mariloca/MasterMind/README.md

 # MasterMind
 Mastermind Game

+'Mastermind Game Summary.docx' is an overview of the game design.
+Please check this doc first.
-Run 'main.py' in command line.
+Then, run 'main.py' in command line.